Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw romance

-The characters were well developed and well written.
+The characters were well-developed.
 The fake-dating trope also allows for lots of character development.

 Buy on Amazon | Waterstones